‘Game Of Thrones’ Season 7 Spoilers: Actor Reveals Role As Mystery Maester

 It has been widely speculated that in Game of Thrones Season 7, Sam might discover proof of Jon Snow’s real heritage while scouring the maester’s vast library.
 Could Broadbent’s archemaester character hold the key to revealing the best kept secret in the Seven Kingdoms?

-Neither of the maester characters Winter is Coming or Screen Crush suggests would necessarily have access to any secret knowledge or evidence proving the paternity of Sam’s best friend, Jon Snow (Kit Harington).
+Neither of the maester characters Winter is Coming, or Screen Crush suggests, would necessarily have access to any secret knowledge, or evidence proving the paternity of Sam’s best friend, Jon Snow (Kit Harington).

 In the Game of Thrones Season 6 finale, Bran Stark (Isaac Hempstead-Wright) learned that Jon Snow is not his biological half-brother, rather his cousin.
 While Bran is expected to eventually share this knowledge with Jon, how he will prove his “vision” has been a subject of great speculation.
 It is possible that Broadbent’s maester character could have the answer.
 Does he possess the paper trail that confirms Jon’s true heritage?